-NOTE TO READER: The September 16th version of the scoping document has been updated to incorporate feedback BPA received from customer utilities and stakeholders during the November 22nd kick-off meeting as well as the public comments submitted-via BPA's public involvement webpage between December 6th and December 21st.
-Track changes below capture Tthe feedback has been incorporated below using track changes received during the public comment period.
-Additionally, a section IV has been added, beginning on page 9, to share BPA's proposed process approach for the Post 2011 Review.
+NOTE TO READER: The September 16th version of the scoping document has been updated to incorporate feedback BPA received from customer utilities and stakeholders during the November 22nd kick-off meeting as well as the public comments submitted between December 6th and December 21st.
+A version with tracked changes is available here.